 Eligibility for the Scholarship

-Eligible Countries: Scholarships are available for Non-EEA students.
+Eligible Countries: The studentships are available for Non-EEA students.

 Entrance Requirements: Applicants must meet the following criteria:

-Therefore, each academic year about 9 full scholarships (or more partial) are offered to our most excellent international (non-EEA) applicants for the Biomedical Sciences or Molecular Mechanisms of Disease Master’s programmes .
+Therefore, each academic year about 9 fully-funded positions (or more partial) are offered to our most excellent international (non-EEA) applicants for the Biomedical Sciences or Molecular Mechanisms of Disease Master’s programmes .
 Eligibility for a study fund scholarship depends on the interview results, the results from your previous education, and (if applicable) your work experience.
 Scholarship candidates usually rank among the best 5% of their class.

 English Language Requirements: Applicants whose first language is not English are usually required to provide evidence of proficiency in English at the higher level required by the University.

-As this scholarship is highly selective and competitive, it is recommended that students also apply for other scholarships as back up, such as the Holland Scholarship, the Orange Tulip Scholarship, the Orange Knowledge Programme (OKP), or local government grants.
+As this application is highly selective and competitive, it is recommended that students also apply for other programmes as back up, such as the Holland Scholarship, the Orange Tulip Scholarship, the Orange Knowledge Programme (OKP), or local government grants.